-DTE Energy Company holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-Lonza still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with DTE Energy Company carrying a narrow edge on growth.
+Lonza still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — DTE Energy Company holds the more constructive position.
 That puts structure and market broadly in agreement — DTE Energy Company's lead looks more confirmed than conflicted.

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.